Grilled zucchini is so tasty when you use fresh, firm, in season zucchinis! The olive oil and balsamic vinegar marinade is superb.

-Here in California, I can actually get zucchini year round, so I do indulge in one of my favorite zucchini recipes – baked zucchini fritters – quite often.
-But when it comes to grilled zucchini, where the zucchini itself is the star of the show, you really want those fresh, firm zucchinis that you can only get in season.
+But when it comes to this recipe, where the zucchini itself is the star of the show, you really want those fresh, firm zucchinis that you can only get in season.

 How do you make zucchini crispy on the grill?

-You want your grilled zucchinis nice and firm, not limp and mushy.
-The best way to make zucchini crispy on the grill is to get the grill as hot as you can and to avoid overcooking the zucchini.
+You want your zucchinis nice and firm, not limp and mushy.
+The best way to make them crispy on the grill is to get the grill hot (but not too hot) and to avoid overcooking the vegetables.

 What is a good seasoning for zucchini?

 Fresh zucchinis are tasty and don’t need a lot of seasonings.
 As you can see in the recipe card below, I like to use olive oil, balsamic vinegar, salt, pepper, and garlic.

 Do you grill zucchini with the skin on?